-The GMAT Online Exam is $50 cheaper ($75 cheaper in the US) than the in-person GMAT test cost.
-The registration fee is $200 for Online GMAT and $250 for the in-center GMAT exam.
+The GMAT Online Exam used to be $50 cheaper ($75 cheaper in the US) than the in-person GMAT test cost.
+The registration fee now is $250 for Online GMAT and $250 for the in-center GMAT exam.

-Currently, due to the Coronavirus pandemic, there are no rescheduling and cancellation fees charged for both at-home and in-center Exams.
+Currently, due to the Coronavirus pandemic, there are no rescheduling and cancellation fees charged for in-center Exams.
 However, if you opt for the GMAT Online exam you will be charged a rescheduling and cancellation fee.

 GMAT Online vs. In-center Exam – Are the Test scores Comparable?

 According to Sehar Khanna, the scores for both the tests are comparable.

 “We have taken both the test scores of individuals and not seen any difference in the score.
 Besides, the schools are also considering the Online GMAT score to be as same as in-center GMAT Score”